kevinlokewy/ip/docs/README.md

 ### mark
 The mark command allows users to keep track of which tasks have been completed.
 This is indicated by the [X] in the second box.
 The mark command marks based on the index of the task on the list.
+'mark' can only take in 1 INDEX at a time.

+Format: mark INDEX

 For example, if this is the list prior to marking: